chantastic/sites/chan.dev/src/content/posts/remark-directive.md

 Let's break that down into the practical use cases shown above.

-[remark]: https://remark.js.org/ "Remark: markdown processor powered by plugins"
+[remark]: https://remark.js.org/ 'Remark: markdown processor powered by plugins'

 ### Details element